Application Requirements and Procedure for the M.Sc. Quantum Science & Technology

 - Special conditions for certain countries

-- Special requirements apply for documents if you come from one of the following countries: China, Georgia, Iran, Mongolia, and Vietnam
+- Special requirements apply for documents if you come from one of the following countries: China, Georgia, Iran, Mongolia, and Vietnam.
+You do not need a GRE for this program.

 (¹It is not required to add if you have completed your Bachelor’s degree at TUM as the documents will be already available.)